The Impact Of The European Chicken Commitment

 Phosphorus excretion was also much higher for ECC birds — an increase of 37% per kilogram of meat.
 This is because the birds consume more phosphorus through their feed while retaining the same amount as conventional birds as they’re both slaughtered at the same weight.

-The most striking positive result of the study was the impact of the transition on antibiotic use, which serves as a key indicator for food safety.
-Data from the Netherlands between 2022 and 2024 showed that the number of defined daily dosages per animal was 10 to 12 for conventional flocks but below 2 for slower-growing flocks.
-This suggests that a transition to ECC could reduce the use of antibiotics by 80% to 85%.
+The most striking positive result of the study is the impact of the transition on antibiotic use, which serves as a key indicator for food safety.
+Data from the Netherlands between 2022 and 2024 showed that the number of defined daily dosages per animal was 10 to 12 for conventional flocks but below two for slower-growing flocks.
+This suggests that transitioning to the ECC could reduce the use of antibiotics by as much as 85%.

 Study Limitations